When a Mississippi statute says "latest available federal census," do you use the prior official census or the new one's preliminary numbers?

 - "To promote stability, uniformity, and the avoidance of confusion and duplicate efforts, municipalities must rely on the official results of the latest federal census"

-The Fratesi opinion applies the same reasoning to Section 21-23-3.
-The principle: official numbers, not preliminary estimates.
+The Fratesi opinion applies the same reasoning to Section 21-23-3: official numbers, not preliminary estimates, until the new census is finalized and made official by the Census Bureau.

 Citations and references